LauzHack/llms-api-hackathon/README.md

 2. **LLM Architecture Modifications:**
 - [LLM baselines](https://github.com/epfml/llm-baselines) which **will be presented on Friday**.
-- Getting started with EPFL clusters; https://github.com/epfml/getting-started
+- Getting started with EPFL clusters: https://github.com/epfml/getting-started-lauzhack/
 - Access to compute from Prof. Martin Jaggi's lab provided on-site.

 Below are links to complementary resources/tutorials which will NOT be covered during the hackathon: